 Kory Thomson, the Recreation Superintendent as of November 2013, originally started with Billings Parks, Recreation and Public Lands Department as a Recreation Supervisor in May of 1992.
 A Billings West High School graduate in 1987, Kory went on to earn his Bachelor of Science Degree in Recreation from the University of North Dakota in 1991.
 Having moved to Billings at the age of 3 from Jamestown North Dakota, he provides a grass roots view for the rest of the team in regards to the Billings community.
 Kory is currently a Certified Parks and Recreation Professional (CPRP), Certified Pool Operator (CPO) and Certified Aquatic Facility Operator (AFO).
-He has served on the Executive Board of the Montana Trails, Recreation and Park Association (MTRPA) since 2005 where he was the President from 2011-2013.
+He served on the Executive Board of the Montana Trails, Recreation and Park Association (MTRPA) from 2005-2016 where he was the President from 2011-2013.
 Kory takes his sports very seriously, as he keeps current on a variety of different events.
-As a coach for both his son Kyhler (baseball, football and basketball) and daughter Kailey (basketball), Kory supports his children’s athletic pursuits from bleachers to sidelines.
+As has coached for both his son Kyhler (baseball, football and basketball) and daughter Kailey (basketball), Kory supports his children’s athletic pursuits from bleachers to sidelines.
 In addition, he enjoys the various hunting excursions he gets to take with his son, Kyhler.
 When he’s not attending any of his children’s athletic events, Kory can be found attempting to perfect his golf swing.
-And if you ever get caught in conversation with Kory, he’ll have fish tales to share as he makes the time to enjoy Montana streams every year.
-Starting in 1997, he has also been on the sidelines as an MOA High School Football Official.
+From 1997-2017, he had also been on the sidelines as an MOA High School Football Official.
 In regards to his work, Kory enjoys the working relationships he has with his peers in the community.
-Under his leadership, the Recreation Division continues on their pursuit to provide innovative and positive recreational opportunities for people of all ages.
+Under his leadership, the Recreation Division continues on their pursuit to provide innovative and quality recreational opportunities for people of all ages.
 Our team member, Kory, comes to work every day with the love of working in the parks and recreation field.
 He appreciates the opportunity to work in a department with true professionals that strive to provide the Billings community with quality recreation programs, parks and facilities.

-Chris Waite has been the Volunteer Coordinator with the City of Billings Parks, Recreation and Public Lands Department since May of 2013; however, Chris has worked professionally in the Parks and Recreation Field since 2005.
+Chris Waite, Cemetery/Parks Supervisor has been with the City of Billings Parks, Recreation and Public Lands Department since May of 2013; Chris originally joined the team as the Volunteer Coordinator and in 2018 accepted the Cemetery/Parks Supervisor position.
+Chris has extensive experience and has worked professionally in the Parks and Recreation Field since 2005.
 Chris’s position allows him the privilege of working with a wide variety of groups and individuals from all around the City of Billings.
 One of his favorite aspects about this job is that it allows him to work in all the different parks at a variety of times throughout the year.
 Chris says witnessing how much the citizens care about their parks keeps him going throughout each various task within his job.
 Chris was the valedictorian from La Grande High School in 1998 and an honor graduate from Brigham Young University-Idaho in 2005 with a Bachelor’s degree in Fine Art.
 Additionally, he is a Certified Parks and Recreation Professional since September 2013, a Certified Pool Operator, National Recreation and Parks Association member since 2005, Certified Professional Rescuer and a current member of Montana Trails, Recreation and Parks Association.
 Since May of 2013, Chris and his family have made Billings their home.
 His three adventurous young children have grown to be his biggest hobby, as he enjoys chasing after them.
 In his sparse free time, which is usually from 10:00 pm to midnight, Chris enjoys making pottery and is a casual board game enthusiast.
 He’s recently discovered paddle boarding, and since his family enjoys getting outdoors, they plan to add that to the growing list of outdoor recreation they enjoy.
 Chris’s favorite natural areas to enjoy locally are Phipps Park, Riverfront Park, the Rims and Lake Elmo.
 In his “younger days” he was a soccer athlete and runner; however he currently has become invested in cycling and hiking.
 Each day Chris strives to help connect Billings residents to volunteer experiences that are meaningful and have an impact on themselves and the community.
 As our community is a valuable asset to the Billings Parks and Recreation Department, having Chris on our team has added the ability to build substantial relationships and partnerships between those vested in what we do.